Semrush helps you:

 And see if Google has trouble finding your important pages (which can happen if you blocked Googlebot by mistake).

-But if you do run across errors, I recommend checking out Chapter 2 of my guide to the Google Search Console, which breaks down errors that you might run into.
+If you run across errors, I recommend checking out Chapter 2 of my guide to the Google Search Console, which breaks down errors that you might run into.

 Be Mobile Friendly